susmit31/colorain/README.md

 ![screenshot-5](https://raw.githubusercontent.com/susmit31/colorain/master/assets/colorain-5.png)

-**Adding together styled strings**: colorain overloads the "+" operator for StyledText objects so that you can manipulate StyledText objects as you manipulate regular strings.
+**Adding together styled strings**: colorain overloads the `+` operator for `StyledText` objects so that you can manipulate them as you manipulate regular strings.
 ```
 print(FGYellow("""\
     In case you have to style short stretches of text, using the markup is very easy.
 However, what if you had a long